apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 - `value` is a JSON object and contains all the parameters for the function activation.

-- `namespace` is the OpenWhisk and Nuvolaris namespace for the action (e.g., `whisk-system`).
+- `namespace` is the OpenWhisk and OpenServerless namespace for the action (e.g., `whisk-system`).

 - `action_name` is the [fully qualified